FortOnwe/AI_Seminar/README.md

 A predictive model that works to forecast whether or not it will rain tomorrow in Australia, and by extension recommends if people should take an umbrella the next day.

 ### Data Source:
-The dataset is taken from Kaggle and contains about 10 years of daily weather observations from many locations across Australia.
+The dataset is Kaggle and contains about 10 years of daily weather observations from locations across the Australian Mainland.

 ### Project Folder Structure: